needle-mirror/com.unity.xr.arfoundation/Documentation~/features/face-tracking.md

 ## Responding to faces

 Faces can be added, updated, and removed.
-Once per frame, if the application detects a face, the AR face manager invokes the `facesChanged` event.
-This event contains three `List`s of faces that have been added, updated, and removed since the last frame.
+Once per frame, if the application detects a face, the AR face manager invokes the `trackablesChanged` event.
+This event contains three `IReadOnlyCollection`s of faces that have been added, updated, and removed since the last frame.

 When a face is detected, the AR face manager instantiates the Face Prefab to represent the face.
 The Face Prefab can be left `null`, but the face manager ensures the instantiated `GameObject` has an `ARFace` component on it.
 The `ARFace` component only contains data about the detected face.